Click on any picture to see a larger version

 whether this scheme violated the terms of Griffith’s bequest, which

 required free public access to the Observatory.
-Officially, the $8 fee
+Officials explained that the $8 charge

-was only to defray the costs of operating the buses.
-Anyone who hiked to
+was merely an optional convenience fee that defrayed the costs of operating the buses.

-the Observatory on one of several park trails could get in for free,
+convenience and hiking to the Observatory on one of several park trails.

-The real critical barbs were directed at the new planetarium show,
+The sharpest critical barbs were directed at the new planetarium show,

 Centered in the Universe.
 Instead of a real live astronomer